-For more details and the most up-to-date information, see the map here: https://otcompact.org/compact-map/.
+The compact map shows which states are compact members: https://otcompact.org/compact-map/.
 If your state has not yet introduced the compact, introducing it is the first step.
 See below for how to help with this process.

 No. Although your state passing the Compact is an important step, it does not automatically approve your license for use in other states.
 Practitioners must apply for the privilege to practice in each state through the Compact.
-We expect applications for Compact privileges to open in late 2023 or early 2024.
+We expect applications for Compact privileges to open in mid-2024.

 You can find a status update on Compact privilege availability here.

 Because the legislative process is unpredictable, it is impossible to guarantee a Compact bill will be introduced or enacted in a particular state.
 When bills are introduced or enacted, the website map is updated promptly, so you may refer to that page for up-to-date information.

 AOTA is working in collaboration with state occupational therapy associations to advocate for the OT compact in each state.
 If you would like to advocate for the Compact in your state, please contact your state occupational therapy association to get involved in the state association’s advocacy efforts.

 For you to practice in other states through the Compact, your home state and the state(s) in which you wish to practice must be Compact members.
 If this is not the case, the best way for you to practice in a state is through approval via the individual state’s regular licensing process.

 You are able to participate in the Compact if you received a license under previous licensing requirements.
 The licensing requirements in the Compact ensure all member states have the same requirements for individuals entering the profession.